rwakefield/school_connect/README.md

 - [x] Get school messages api
 - [x] Get school message api
 - [x] Link to messages api on school api
+- [x] Post messages locally using api
+- [ ] Patch messages locally using api
-- [ ] Post messages locally using api
+- [ ] Delete messages locally using api
 - [ ] Allow admins to delete messages
 - [ ] Build second app to post messages to schools (not sure exactly what this will look like)
 - [ ] Secure API with some token based system (probably JsonWebToken but I haven’t really thought about that yet)